 - Native species of plants offer food and shelter for nectar and berry eating species

 - Empty yards offer very little in terms of resources.
 Make areas of your yard and oasis for native pollinators from hummingbirds to butterflies to bees

-- Once established, native plants are generally easier to care for
+- Once established, native plants are easier to maintain

 - Pesticides are toxic to birds and can be harmful to humans

 - Pesticides used unnecessarily can decrease the insects available for birds to eat

 - Avoid single-use plastics such as plastic bags, plastic bottles, and straws

 - Recycle items when using single-use plastics is unavoidable